projectshift/shift-boiler/docs/config.md

 SERVER_NAME = None
 ```

 Most of the time you can leave it as none.
-Unless you need to run some functionality (e.g. `url_for()` url builder) using the request context in offline mode, when no request is is available, in which case it is advised to set this to URL of your app.
+Unless you need to run some functionality that relies on request context in offline mode (e.g. `url_for()` url builder), when no request is is available (CLIs), in which case it is advised to set this to your app's URL.

 #### Secret key